banbox/bandoc/en-US/guide/configuration.md

   min_job_num: 10  # Minimum number of symbols, default is 10, minimum is 7
   mid_weight: 0.2  # Weight for orders in the middle performance range
   bad_weight: 0.1  # Weight for orders in the poor performance range
-pairs:  # Given trading pairs, if not empty, pairlists will be ignored
+pairs: [SOL, UNFI, SFP] # Given trading pairs, if not empty, pairlists will be ignored
-- SOL/USDT:USDT
-- UNFI/USDT:USDT
-- SFP/USDT:USDT
 pairmgr:
   cron: '25 1 0 */2 * *' # Second Minute Hour Day Month Weekday
   offset: 0  # Ignore the first n symbols in the list